Get

 While Shiba Inus have the traits necessary to make fantastic watchdogs, they’re less likely to be effective guard dogs.
 Though Shiba Inus are often very alert and have distinctive, piercing, and/or sharp barks and a natural wariness of strangers, they’re not very large and may not be physically imposing enough to deter the most determined intruders.

-Furthermore, guard dogs should be highly responsive to training to ensure they turn out well-rounded, and Shiba Inus are famously independent and strong-willed.
+Furthermore, good guard dogs should be highly responsive to training to ensure they turn out well-rounded, and Shiba Inus are famously independent and strong-willed.
 This doesn’t mean they can’t be trained, but it does mean that training them can be more of a challenge.

 These dogs are also renowned escape artists.
 According to the American Kennel Club, Shiba Inus aren’t very reliable when it comes to free-roaming, no matter how well you train them.
 If you leave a door open by accident and the Shiba slips out, it’s possible that they just run without looking back.